santiagofp9/Pueblos_trasnacionales/README.md

 3. Coordinates indexed in Google Maps will be scrapped for every population point (350).
 3.1 GMaps has a territorial delimitation called 'place' it is better defined object than a coordinate (includes coordinate).
 Also the zip code must be extracted.
+3.2 Places API will be used ofr Gmaps data, it is important to keep it's requests at minimum because it has a freemium config, and the threshold is not very clear.
+3.3 The map will be rendered by Kepler and the polygons need to be found at some Github public repo.

 BIBLIO: